-CareerIndia provides you the list of civil services in India, which also has the complete information on more than 11 civil service exams.
+CareerIndia provides you with the list of Civil Services in India, which also has complete information on more than 11 civil service exams.
 Syllabus (Preliminary and Main) for all the exams are mentioned with an option of downloading it for your future reference.

-Eligibility criteria including nationality, educational qualification, age limit and number of attempts is also provided to enable the candidates to know if they are qualified.
+Eligibility criteria including nationality, educational qualification, age limit and the number of attempts are also provided to enable the candidates to know if they are qualified.
 Selection procedure gives a detailed process of selection in three stages: Prelims, Mains and Interview.
-Exclusive section on Career prospects fetch you the details of pay scale, designations with all the informations on the training period.
+The exclusive section on Career prospects fetch you the details of the pay scale, designations with all the information on the training period.

-As a part of guidance on exam preparation we have documented information on coaching centres, question papers, reference books and preparation tips to help you crack one of the toughest exam in India.
+As a part of guidance on exam preparation, we have documented information on coaching centres, question papers, reference books and preparation tips to help you crack one of the toughest exams in India.

-The Civil Services Preliminary examination will be held on June 2, 2019.
-One who clears the preliminary and score above the cutoff will be allowed for the Civil Services Main examination, which will be held for 5 days from September 20, 2019.19 March 2019
+The Civil Services (Preliminary) examination will be held on June 2, 2019.
+The exam will be conducted in the offline examination.
+Candidates who qualify in the preliminary and obtain the minimum cut-off score will be called for the Civil Services Main examination, which will be held in September 2019.30 April 2019

-The Civil Services Preliminary will be held on June 2, 2019.
-Candidates who qualify and obtain the cutoff score in the Preliminary will be shortlisted for the Main examination.
-The Civil Services Main Examination will be held in the month of September.
-The IFS Main Examination scheduled in December 2019.27 February 2019
+The Civil Services Examination (Preliminary) 2019 will be held on June 2, 2019.
+Candidates who clear the preliminary will be eligible for the Main Exam, which will take place in the month of September 2019.15 April 2019